GAIN

 23/100 (25%)

-Gladstone Investment Corporation operates in a highly competitive environment with limited sustainable advantages.
+Gladstone Investment Corp. operates in a highly competitive environment with limited sustainable advantages.
 The Moat pillar evaluates competitive advantages across five dimensions: Switching Costs, Network Effects, Cost Advantage, Intangible Assets, and Scale & Ecosystem.
 Sign in to customize moat ratings for GAIN.

 Score Composition